PrefectHQ/prefect/docs/concepts/artifacts.md

 ### Deleting Artifacts

-You can delete an artifact directly from the Artifacts page in the UI.
-You can also use the CLI to delete specific artifacts with a given key or id:
+You can delete an artifact directly using the CLI to delete specific artifacts with a given key or id:

 <div class="terminal">
 ```bash